GENI-NSF/geni-tools/README-omni.txt

 == Release Notes ==

 New in v2.5:

+Highlights:
+ * Refactored the source code to make it easier to import Omni in other tools.
+Look in `src/gcf` for directories that were previously directly under `src`. (#388)
+ * Omni adds the ability to contact clearinghouses that speak the Uniform Federation API
+ * Added utilities for creating and processing 'Speaks For' credentials (which Omni can pass along to aggregates and to Uniform Federation API clearinghouses).

+Details:
  - Avoid sending options to getversion if there are none, to support querying v1 AMs (#375)
  - Fix passing speaksfor and other options to createsliver, renewsliver (#377)
  - Add a 360 second timeout on AM and CH calls.
 Option `--ssltimeout`